hitesh920/deploy-mirror-leech-bot/README.md

 - Now remove line no 2. `_____REMOVE_THIS_LINE_____=True`

-- Then start filling the config values
+- Then start filling the config vars.

 - For now i will only show the necessary values for the proper working of the mirror leech bot.

 ### BOT_TOKEN:
-- Search @BotFather on telegram, start the bot and type `/newbot` then follow on the in screen instruction to create a new bot.
+- Search @BotFather on telegram, start the bot and type `/newbot` then follow the on screen instruction to create a new bot.

 ![image](https://user-images.githubusercontent.com/77688759/161728194-f12dd4e5-dab2-426d-a8af-b672ac7d3f69.png)